 You can make a complaint about us or one of our network providers, including a complaint about the quality of your care.
 This type of complaint does not involve coverage or payment disputes.
-(If your problem is about the plan's coverage or payment, you should look at the section above about making an appeal.)
 For more information on making a complaint about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

 Method Complaints About Medical Care - Contact Information CALL 1-855-855-0489 Calls to this number are free.
-8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30 TTY 711 Calls to this number are free.
-8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30 FAX 1-833-610-2390 WRITE Align Connect PO Box 4440 Glen Allen, VA 23058-4440 EMAIL customerservice@alignseniorcare.com MEDICARE WEBSITE You can submit a complaint about Align Connect (HMO C-SNP) directly to Medicare.
-To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx .
+8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30

+Method Complaints About Medical Care - Contact Information ТТҮ 711Calls to this number are free.8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) fromOctober 1 through March 31, and Monday to Friday (except holidays) fromApril 1 through September 30 FAX 1-833-610-2390 WRITE Align Senior Care PO Box 4440 Glen Allen, VA 23058-4440 EMAIL customerservice@alignseniorcare.com MEDICARE WEBSITE You can submit a complaint about Align Thrive (HMO I-SNP) directly to Medicare.
+To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .